Marriage Contract and Civil Union Contract

 Civil Marriage or Civil Union Contracts (Prenuptial Agreement) Signed Before a Notary and Their Importance – Legal Aspects

 Do you know that it is possible to choose the matrimonial regime that will govern your civil marriage or civil union by signing a marriage contract (prenuptial agreement) in front of a notary?
-The notary is the only professional who can receive in Québec a notarized marriage contract or a notarized civil union contract; the notarized contract is a document by which the future spouses establish their matrimonial regime and which may also include other clauses such as rights and duties of the spouses, institutions of heir and so on.
+The notary is the only professional who can receive in Quebec a notarized marriage contract or a notarized civil union contract; the notarized contract is a document by which the future spouses establish their matrimonial regime and which may also include other clauses such as rights and duties of the spouses, institutions of heir and so on.

 Marriage involves emotion and trust but this doesn’t prevent it from being also supported by a legal document that is supposed to regulate the rights and obligations of each spouse from the very beginning: the marriage contract and the civil union contract are, in the opinion of specialists, unavoidable.

 Writing a marriage or a civil union contract and its importance:

 Choosing your marital status

 The marriage contract (or the civil union contract in some cases) is a notarized act by which the spouses establish among others their matrimonial regime (art.
 431 ss C.c.Q.).
 The possibility of choosing a matrimonial regime does not exist in the absence of the marriage contract or the civil union contract.
 The Québec law imposes by default the regime of the partnership of acquests.
 Therefore the major benefit of the marriage contract is to regulate the economic relations between the spouses and to establish the property rights on the assets which have been acquired during the marriage.